Smart Grids Task Force

 The group provides guidance on how to ensure interoperability, connectivity and ultimately functionality of components and processes for the provision of smart energy grid services.

 This investigation builds upon earlier work performed by the ad hoc group on “My Energy Data”, which was launched on 22 April 2016, with the aim of getting an overview of some of the existing initiatives on data access and data management in the field of energy distribution, to identify possible obstacles for controlled data access and data management, and to explore at EU level the potential for and scope of a possible industrial initiative on a common format for energy data interchange.
-The ad hoc group produced My Energy Data report in November 2016.
+The ad hoc group produced an interim report on My Energy Data in November 2016.

 The first expert group has published two reports: